North Clayton High School: Extracurricular activities

 The school's chess team won the 1996 Georgia Georgia state championship.

 The North Clayton "Mighty Marching" Eagles Band has won numerous first place awards since Howard Carroll became head director in 1996.
 Some of those awards were from the 2007 Mardi Gras Parade in New Orleans, and the 2007 Howard University Homecoming Parade.
 At the 2017 Annual Forest Park Christmas Parade, the Eagles were named best overall band.
 The band is now under the direction of Joseph Daise.
+The current marching band led by Mr. Joseph Daise has won many events and battles since 2016.
+Living up to the standard of the directors before, the Marching Eagles are continuing to dominate as a musical force in Clayton County.